duylam/pi-camera/deployment/README.md

 export PI_MEETING_ADVERTISED_IP=<EC2 public IP>
 ```

+6. Make sure the firewall setting (e.g. AWS EC2 Security Group) are
+  - Allow anywhere incoming UDP from anywhere to the server
+  - Allow outgoing UDP to anywhere from the server

 # 2. Deploy

 - On each app, create build package (see corresponding README for build command)